vividsites-dev/produce-pro/README.md

-# McCarthy Theme
+# Produce Pro Website

-The McCarthy theme is a custom theme.
+The Produce Pro site is a custom HTML build.

 ## Theme Options